ecorisQ/QGIS-RF3D/README.md

 A geopackage **template for terrain / forest / rockfall nets data** can be downloaded [here](https://www.ecorisq.org/publications/various/117-rf3d-vector-templates/file).

 ### Installation
-The plugin ("Rockyfor3D Input Rasters") is available in the official QGIS Plugin repository and can be installed in QGIS via Plugins > Manage and Install Plugins.
+The plugin ("Rockyfor3D Input Rasters") is available in the official QGIS Plugin repository and can be installed in QGIS via *Plugins > Manage and Install Plugins*.
 Once installed, the plugin is accessible in QGIS from the plugin menu, the processing toolbox or directly from the toolbar.

 ### Get Rockyfor3D (free for ecorisQ members)